worldamazing/plan/docs/overview.md

 This is not justice.
 It is **managed vengeance**.

 ### The World Amazing Shift: No More Judgment
+The first principle of justice in the World Amazing is **Safety.** While our ultimate goal is always the restoration of every individual, our absolute, non-negotiable first priority is the physical and psychological safety of the community.
+We do not risk the well-being of the whole on a hope.
+Safety is the first and most fundamental form of nourishment the framework provides.

 In the Global Partnership, justice is not defined by **who is right** or **who is wrong**.
 It is defined by **what went wrong**, and *how we heal it*.
 Everyone remains a full person—even when they cause harm.

 That doesn’t mean there are no consequences.
 But consequences are **not exile**.
 They are pathways toward re-integration.